iron-fish/website/docs/whitepaper/6_transaction.md

 ### How is the proof verified?

-In order to verify the proof, we simply need to pass in public parameters that validate all of the above mentioned statements.
+In order to verify the proof, we simply need to pass in public parameters that validate all of the above-mentioned statements.

 The **public** variables necessary for the Spend description proof verification are most of the other fields of the Spend description: